-Blanc is the author of more than 70 scientific articles and book chapters on adolescent sexual and reproductive health, maternal health, gender and power dynamics, fertility trends and patterns, and other topics.
+Blanc is the author of more than 75 scientific articles and book chapters on measurement issues, adolescent sexual and reproductive health, maternal health, gender and power dynamics, fertility trends and patterns, and other topics.
+Her recent research is aimed at improving the quality of measurement in household surveys, estimating patterns of maternal mortality, and the relationship between women’s employment and childbearing.
 She received a PhD in sociology with a concentration in demography from Princeton University in 1985.